yuloklee/Dash-Bot/README.md

 # Dash Bot
- A script to ease the process of automating Door Dash accounts.
+ A script to ease the process of creating Door Dash accounts.

 ## Note
 This script was made purely for educational purposes.
 Please use at your own risk.